codefriar/sfdx-scan-pull-request/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Note the global installation of the SFDX cli - alternatively, you can use:
+Note the global installation of the Salesforce CLI - alternatively, you can use:

 ```
-- name: Install SFDX CLI and Scanner
+- name: Install Salesforce CLI and Code Analyzer
   run: |
-    npm install sfdx-cli
+    npm install @salesforce/cli
-    npx sfdx plugins:install @salesforce/sfdx-scanner
+    npx sf plugins install code-analyzer
 ```

 for that step.

+**Important:** Code Analyzer v5 requires Java 11 or later for the PMD engine.
+Ensure your workflow has Java 11+ installed.

 ### Included Dependencies